 Explain why it is important to do this project now instead of later.
 The property has been listed for sale and could be developed.

 If your project is a part of a larger overall project or strategy, describe the goal of the overall strategy, explain individual sequencing steps, and which of these steps is included in this application for funding.
-The project is one of several to protect shoreline/riparian habitat in high priority areas.
+If successful, the Land Bank and San Juan Preservation Trust intend to work with the other two landowners with property adjacent to the Creek to secure complete protection for the lower part of the Creek.

+The project is one of several to protect shoreline/riparian habitat in high priority areas throughout the County.
+The overall goal is to maintain intact, undeveloped shoreline or riparian areas to insure protection of nearshore ecological processes benefiting salmon.
+A number of studies have shown that juvenile salmon depend on terrestrial food sources to a significant degree (Brennan et al., 2007; Kerwin, 2002) and maintaining the terrestrial/marine ecological interface is essential to rebuilding healthy salmon stocks.
+(Whitman, et al., 2012).

-Whitman, et al.Project Proponents and Partners.
+Project Proponents and Partners.
 Please answer the following questions about your organization and others involved in the project.

 Describe your experience managing this type of project.
-The Land Bank has successfully acquired a number of shoreline and inland properties since its inception in 1992.
+The Land Bank has successfully acquired a number of shoreline and inland properties since its inception in 1990.
 Overall, the Land Bank owns and manages over 3,500 acres of Preserves on four islands.